This calculator is for informational purposes only. You should consult a health care provider before making any health decisions.

 How can you deal with this and prevent yourself from regaining the weight you’ve lost?
 Here are some strategies:

 - Keep a daily journal of your meals/calorie consumption to get a good idea of what you’re actually consuming.
 You may not realize if you’re gradually starting to eat more, which can impact your results.

 - Notice any changes in your macronutrient intake (protein, carbs and fats).
+Learn how to count macros.
 Eating a higher proportion of protein is known to help control hunger and support maintenance of muscle mass, while fiber is also beneficial for keeping you full.
 Try to emphasize both of these while cutting out added sugar, refined grains, unhealthy oils and processed/packaged foods.

 - Try not to lower your calorie intake by more than 500 calories below maintenance to prevent your metabolic rate from dipping too much.

 Both sufficient calories and protein are necessary to gain muscle.
 Putting on muscle requires your body to receive adequate calories, which provide energy for protein synthesis.
 This means that being in a calorie deficit will make it hard to put on muscle mass.

 Most people will need to eat at least their maintenance number of calories or more each day to gain muscle gradually, while also doing strength-training exercises.
 You can roughly determine how many calories you need to gain muscle by taking your TTEE and adding between 200 to 500 daily calories.

 Another recommendation is to gradually increase calorie intake by 10 percent to 20 percent above your current daily calorie intake.
 The key is to go slow, stay consistent with resistance training and to keep track of your progress.
 This will let you know if it’s time to make changes, such as eating more or less.